Best Bond Alternatives

 5. Dividend Stocks

-A dividend stock is a stock that pays dividend income to investors.
+A dividend stock is a stock that pays dividends to investors.
 In addition to capital appreciation, dividend stocks pay shareholders a fraction of the company’s profits.
 Investors would need to have a large sum of capital invested for these dividends to become meaningful income, but they can help diversify away from bonds.
 However, stock markets are risky, and companies hold the right to pause or stop dividend payments.

 6. Buffered or Defined-Outcome ETFs

-Defined-Outcome ETFs are investments with a fixed timeframe that give investors exposure to index returns.
+Defined-outcome ETFs are investments with a fixed timeframe that give investors exposure to index returns.
 However, they tend to be safer than most ETFs because they include a built-in downside buffer.
 This means investors won’t get quite as large profits in return for it being a much less risky investment.
 These investments will pay out at the end of the fixed period, so they don’t provide consistent income like bonds, but they are a less risky investment to balance out a portfolio.

 7. High-Yield Savings Accounts

-Traditionally, bonds have had a slightly higher-yield than most savings accounts.
+Traditionally, bonds have had a slightly higher yield than most savings accounts.
 But with interest rates rising, a high-yield savings account may be able to balance out your portfolio.
 High-yield savings accounts, like money market funds, can be opened through most banks.
 Then, investors can allocate money toward it for it to grow with interest.
 These do not typically produce sizable returns, but they are favorable in high-rate environments.

 8. Certificate of Deposits (CDs)

 CDs, like savings accounts, can be opened at most banks.
 They are accounts that you allocate money to over a fixed period, ranging from a couple of months to years.
 They have higher interest rates than most savings accounts, producing slightly larger returns.
 However, investors cannot pull their money out of the account until the CD matures, making them an illiquid investment.
-These are extremely safe investments, however, and fare better than bonds in times of high-interest rates.
+These are extremely safe investments, however, and fare better than bonds in times of high interest rates.

 9. Master Limited Partnerships (MLPs)

-An MLP is a company whose ownership is a publicly traded partnership.
+An MLP is a company whose ownership is a publicly-traded partnership.
 Investors can invest as limited partners in exchange for a share of the profits and returns.
 Limited partnerships will not be responsible or have a say in operations but will receive quarterly payments.
 This stream of income makes them a good alternative to bonds, though it’s important to note that investing in new ventures can be risky.

 5 Factors to Consider When Choosing Bond Alternatives

 Not every bond alternative may work for your portfolio.
-Here’s what you need to consider before choosing an alternative investment
+Here’s what you need to consider before choosing an alternative investment.

 1. Saving Goals

 Consider what you’re saving for.
 Are you saving for retirement?
 A large purchase?
 Or are you trying to grow your wealth?
-Understanding your goals will help you realize your savings timeframe and your risk tolerance.
+Understanding your goals will help you realize your savings timeframe and risk tolerance.

 2. Risk Versus Reward